 The Sacramento Municipal Utility District (SMUD) Commercial Electric Charger Incentive Program is accepting rebate applications for Level 2 and DC fast chargers on a first-come, first-served basis.
 SMUD is providing $1,500 per Level 2 EV charging port at workplace and multifamily locations with a maximum of 20 incentives per property.
 SMUD is offering an incentive of up to $100,000 for each DC fast charger project, consisting of at least two DC fast chargers and one Level 2 station.

 The Los Angeles Department of Water & Power (LADWP) Charge Up LA!
-Program offers rebates for Level 2 electric vehicle charging stations at commercial and multi-family locations.
-LADWP commercial customers are eligible to receive up to $4,000 per single-port EV charging station and up to $4,750 per dual-port EV charging station.
-A maximum of 20 rebates are available per customer depending on the number of parking spaces available at the location.
-This first-come, first-served funding opportunity applies to qualifying customers who purchase and install Level 2 EV charging stations at their place of business for employees, tenants, visitors or customers.
+Program offers rebates for Level 2 electric vehicle charging stations at workplace and multi-family locations.
+LADWP commercial customers are eligible to receive up to $5,000 per single-port EV charging station and up to $5,750 per dual-port EV charging station.
+There is a maximum of 40 stations per site.
+Applications for this first-come, first-served rebate opportunity will be accepted until rebate funds have been exhausted.

 Property Assessed Clean Energy ("PACE") financing program allows property owners to borrow funds to pay for energy improvements, including purchasing and installing EVSE.
 The borrower repays over a defined period of time through a special assessment on the property.
 Local governments in California are authorized to establish PACE programs.
 Property owners must agree to the program guidelines to receive financing.
 Financing available for up to 15% of the first $700,000 of the property value and 10% of the remaining property value.